-Students will learn mathematical concepts of precision when creating a face jug piece, 21st century skills of reasoning and problem-solving when creating their piece.
+Students will learn mathematical concepts of precision when creating their sculpture, 21st century skills of reasoning and problem-solving when creating their piece.
 21st century content specific skills of global awareness while learning the process; Students will strengthen their speaking and listening skills such as SL1, SL2 and SL3.

 Teresa Strohl –Visual Arts Teacher, Barrianger Academic Center

 Elisa Wadsworth, M.A. –Visual Arts Instructor, Mallard Creek High School